edenreich/k8s-operator-generator/README.md

 - [ctlptl](https://formulae.brew.sh/formula/ctlptl) - A convenient tool to manage your local Kubernetes environment.
 - [Task](https://taskfile.dev/installation/) - A simple and efficient task runner, serving as a streamlined alternative to Make.

-### Option 2: Use the DevContainer Environment
+### Option 2: Use the DevContainer Environment (Recommended)

-Alternatively, you can leverage the provided DevContainer environment, which comes pre-configured with all the necessary dependencies, including the tools mentioned above and several useful VSCode extensions to enhance your development experience.
+Alternatively, you can take advantage of the provided DevContainer environment, which comes fully configured with all the required dependencies, including the tools listed above and a selection of useful VSCode extensions to optimize your development workflow.

+This approach keeps your system clean by isolating project-specific dependencies within the container, ensuring a clutter-free and consistent development environment.

 ## Quick Start Guide